The Top 25 Best Board Games for Kids of All Ages

 Take a break from screen time and delight in a good old-fashioned board game.
 This roundup includes fun games for both younger and older children to help them develop memory, strategy, and teamwork skills.
 Let the kids play together, or make it a family affair.

 Bust out the board games!
 It’s time to play old school.
 Played among friends or family members, childhood board games are a rite of passage.
 We all have fond memories of playing Chutes and Ladders with friends or squabbling over Monopoly money with our siblings.
-Board games can teach our children invaluable lessons of morality, rule following, sharing, and decision making, not to mention they’re a great way to pass time when the weather is crummy.
+Board games can teach our children invaluable lessons of morality, rule-following, sharing, and decision making, not to mention they’re a great way to pass time when the weather is crummy.
 Some of these games will occupy your kids for at least 20 minutes, while others will take at least a few hours.
 Encourage your kids to unplug their electronics and exercise their minds.
 These 25 fabulous board games are fun for kids both young and old.
+And since they're all from Amazon, you can have them delivered to your doorstep in just a few days.

 1. Candy Land